1235: Conduct on District Property1235: Conduct on District Property holly Wed, 06/26/2019 - 13:52

 9. Sexual harassment of District personnel, students, patrons, or vendors is strictly prohibited.
 Sexual harassment shall include, but is not limited to, unwelcome sexual advances, requests for sexual favors and other verbal, nonverbal or physical conduct of a sexual nature.

 C. Recourse.
-Any employee, parent or other visitor who believes he/she was subject to unacceptable/disruptive behavior from a District employee, parent, or other visitor should bring such behavior to the attention of the immediate supervisor, building principal, or the Assistant Superintendent for Human Resources.
+Any employee, parent or other visitor who believes he/she was subject to unacceptable/disruptive behavior from a District employee, parent, or other visitor should bring such behavior to the attention of the immediate supervisor, building principal, or the Associate Superintendent of Human Resources.

 II.
 Authority of School Personnel

 A. Authority to Direct Persons to Leave District Property and to Limit Communications or Monitor Communications with District Employees.

 1. Any individual who exhibits the following behaviors may be directed to leave District property by a principal, principal’s designee or any District level administrator: